Belgium Crypto Tax 2026: The New 10% Capital Gains Rate, 33% Speculative, and the End of the 0% Exemption

 Belgium spent years as the EU jurisdiction where a careful private investor could realise crypto gains effectively untaxed under "normal management of private wealth."
 That era ended on 1 January 2026.
 A general capital gains tax on financial assets — including crypto — was introduced, replacing the 0% normal-management position with a 10% rate above a €10,000 exemption, while the 33% speculative regime and professional taxation continue alongside it.
 This guide covers the three regimes and where the lines now sit.

-• Speculative (outside normal management): miscellaneous income at 33% + municipal tax.
+• Speculative activity outside normal management: miscellaneous income at 33% plus municipal tax.

-• Professional activity: progressive income tax up to ~50% + social contributions.
+• Professional activity: progressive income tax up to around 50% plus social contributions.

-• Classification is fact-specific — frequency, holding period, leverage, organisation, time spent.
+• Classification is fact-specific, turning on frequency, holding period, leverage, organisation, and time spent.

 The three regimes